-"After aircraft acceptance, as set forth in paragraph 5.1, functional flight tests shall be conducted under a program established by the Company and approved by the R.C.A.F. to prove in-flight functioning of the airframe systems."
+"After aircraft acceptance, as set forth in paragraph 5.1, functional flight tests shall be conducted under a program established by the Company and approved by the R.C.A.F. to prove in-flight functioning of the aircraft strength."